| Bailey Island, MaineHome >Seacoast > Bailey Island This lovely island is located on the coast of Maine about 15 miles south of Brunswick, Maine

 residents from more distant places such as Boston and New York.
 As a

+result, many boarding houses and cottages were built.
 The island has seen some name changes throughout time.
 The Abenaki

 Indians called the island Newwaggin.
 The first known settler was a man